hima-97/Ternary-Search-Tree/README.md

    bankers
    bat
    cab
-   calling", if these words are stored in the TST when doing the range search
+   calling`, if these words are stored in the TST when doing the range search

 # Running and testing the project